akjmicro/pm_python/README.md

 Note: This repo is probably obsolete.
 Updates, maintainer, tester, etc. are welcome.
 Please contact the PortMidi admins. -RBD, 2021

+I, Aaron Krister Johnson <akjmicro@gmail.com>, am volunteering to maintain and modernize this code.

 PyPortMidi
 ----------